ordinarydairy/inkdoku/README.md

 # inkdoku
 A handheld e-ink display Sudoku player.
+Use the buttons to control the Sudoku game!
 I made this so I could play more Sudoku on the go instead of using my phone :)

 Features number pad, arrow keys, different settings, and more.
 Also has candidates mode and highlights to apply advanced Sudoku techniques!
 It uses a Raspberry Pi Pico W in hopes of online backup support someday.